csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

 - Instance variables: Stored (in memory) with the object, shared by all methods of the object.
 Changes made within a method persist after method finishes executing.

 - Local variables: Visible to only one method, not shared.
 Disappear after method finishes executing.
-Variables we've created before in the Main method (they're local to the Main method!).
+Variables we've created before in the Main method (they are local to the Main method!).

 - Example: In class Rectangle, we have these two methods: